saad039/cusp/README.md

 > This is a hobby project of mine.
 If you find any bug  or want to contribute, please open a pull request.

-You can email me on msaadahmed039@gmail.com
+You can email me at msaadahmed039@gmail.com